 This list answers the questions, "Who are the greatest Mexican tennis players?" and "Who is the best Mexican tennis player of all time?"You can click on the names of these legendary tennis players of Mexico in order to get more information about each one.
 If you play tennis or just love the sport then use this list of talented Mexican tennis players to find some athletes you haven't heard of before.

-Rafael Osuna Herrera, nicknamed "El Pelón", was a former World No. 1 tennis player, the most successful player in the history of Mexico and an Olympian.
+Rafael Osuna Herrera (15 September 1938 – 4 June 1969), nicknamed "El Pelón" (The Bald), was a former world No. 1 tennis player, the most successful player in the history of Mexico and an Olympian.
 He was born in Mexico City, and is best remembered for his singles victory at the U.S. Open Championships in 1963, winning the 1960 and 1963 Wimbledon Doubles championships, the 1962 U.S. Open Championships doubles, and for leading Mexico to its only Davis Cup Final round appearance in 1962.
 He is the only Mexican to date to be inducted into the International Tennis Hall of Fame, in 1979. ...more on Wikipedia

 Birthplace: Mexico City, Mexico

-Raúl Ramírez is a retired Mexican professional tennis player.
-He was active during the 1970s and 1980s, and is regarded as one of the great all-around players of the modern era.
-Ramírez was also the first player to finish first in both singles and doubles Grand Prix point standings, accomplishing the feat in 1976.
+Raúl Ramírez (born 20 June 1953) is a retired Mexican professional tennis player.
+He was active during the 1970s and 1980s.
+Ramírez was the first player to finish first in both singles and doubles Grand Prix point standings, accomplishing the feat in 1976.
 He attended and played tennis at the University of Southern California in Los Angeles. ...more on Wikipedia

 Birthplace: Ensenada, Mexico